dcreager/clogger/docs/api.rst

     annotation with this name in the log message, this conversion is ignored.
     ``spec`` is an annotation specification, described below.

+``#*{spec}``
+    Replaced with the values of all of the annotations in the log message.
+If there is no annotations in the log message, this conversion is ignored.
+    ``spec`` is an annotation specification, described below.

 ``##``
     Replaced with a single ``#`` character.